Mimetic Explicit Time Discretiztions: Variable Coefficient Differential Operators

 \subsection{Exact Sequences}

-In the exact sequence diagram \ref{Exact-Sequences} the bottom row is the same as the top row written in opposite order.
-For reasons which will become clear, $P$ stands for points, $C$ stands for curves, $S$ stands for surfaces, $V$ stands for volumes.
+In the double exact sequence diagram \ref{Exact-Sequences} the bottom row is the same as the top row written in opposite order.
+For reasons which will become clear when the operators are discretized, $P$ stands for points, $C$ stands for curves, $S$ stands for surfaces, $V$ stands for volumes.
 In this diagram $H_P$ and $H_V$ are linear spaces of smooth scalar functions depending on the spatial variables $(x,y,z)$ and $H_C$ and $H_S$ are linear spaces of smooth vector functions that depend also on $(x,y,z)$.
 All of the functions converge rapidly to zero as $x^2+y^2+z^2$ becomes large.
-The first order differential operators gradient are $\grad$, curl or rotation $\curl$, and divergence $\divg$.
-The scalar functions $a$ and $b$ and also the matrix valued functions ${\bf A}$ and ${\bf B}$ are also smooth function of the spatial variables.
-These functions create mappings between the spaces as given in Table \ref{Basic Operators} and will be used to describe material properties.
+The first order differential operators are the gradient $\grad$, curl or rotation $\curl$, and divergence $\divg$.
+The scalar functions $a$ and $b$ and also the matrix valued functions ${\bf A}$ and ${\bf B}$ are also smooth function of the spatial variables that are used to describe material properties.
+The functions $a$ and $b$ are bounded above and below by positive constants.
+The matrix functions are symmetric positive definite and the eigenvalues of the matrices are bound above and below by positive constants.

+The differential operators and material property functions give mappings between the spaces in the double exact sequence as described in Table \ref{Basic Operators}.
+Note that the differential operators are not invertible, but that the conditions on the material properties function imply that they give invertible mappings.
+The horizontal arrows represent the action of the differential operators while the vertical arrows represent multiplication by scalar functions $a$ and $b$ and by $3 \times 3$ matrices ${\bf A}$ and ${\bf B}$ that are known as {\em star} operators in differential geometry.
+The directions of the vertical arrows in the double exact sequence can be chosen to be either up or down as the operators are invertible.